In this post, I’ll cover how to increase your domain authority, discuss exactly what it is, and whether it not it should be a main KPI.

 But the good news is that we can discern a few things from the information given.

-In fact, a lot of the factors DA takes into consideration seem similar to the factors Google takes into consideration.
+In fact, a lot of the factors take into consideration seem similar to the factors Google takes into consideration.
 More on that in just a moment.

 What’s a Good Domain Authority?

-Bigger, better-established websites will naturally have a higher DA, while those smaller or brand new websites will swing towards the lower end of the spectrum.
+Bigger, better-established websites will naturally have a higher website authority, while those smaller or brand new websites will swing towards the lower end of the spectrum.

 That being the case, if you’re a pretty new website with a DA of only 10, that doesn’t mean you’re necessarily doing anything wrong.